Distortions81/LumenClay/README.md

 ### Staff web portal

-When HTTPS is enabled (see `-tls` above) staff can request a one-use link with the `portal` command to reach a browser dashboard.
+When HTTPS is enabled (see `-tls` above) any player can request a one-use link with the `portal` command to open the shared notes workspace, while staff can access the full dashboard.
 The portal now includes:

 - Real-time "At a Glance" cards that summarize total online players, staff coverage, and average session length.
 - A detailed player table with level, health, mana, connected-room information, and live session timers.
 - JSON APIs at `/api/players` (player list + stats) and `/api/overview` (aggregated staff metrics) for custom tooling.
+- A collaborative notes workspace at `/api/documents` that lets everyone capture descriptions and planning notes directly from the browser (up to 24 documents, 16 KB each).
+- Builders, moderators, and admins can mark a document as a Go script to receive in-browser highlighting along with gofmt formatting and validation before the draft is saved.

 Choose which account should receive administrator privileges by using the `-admin` flag (case-insensitive).
 For example, to grant the
 `Wizard` account admin rights: